List of natural horror films

-Though killer animals in film have existed since the release of The Lost World in 1925, two of the first motion pictures to garner mainstream success with a "nature run amok" premise were The Birds, directed by Alfred Hitchcock and released in 1963; and Jaws, directed by Steven Spielberg and released in 1975.
-Following Jaws, numerous horror films of a similar narrative were produced, including Grizzly (1976), Piranha (1978), and Alligator (1980).
+Although killer animals in film have existed since the release of The Lost World in 1925, two of the first motion pictures to garner mainstream success with a "nature runs amok" premise were The Birds, directed by Alfred Hitchcock and released in 1963; and Jaws, directed by Steven Spielberg and released in 1975.
+The popularity of animal-attack narratives increased during the 1970s and 1980s, when a number of films depicted predatory wildlife threatening groups of people or small towns.
+These films were often marketed as suspense thrillers but are frequently categorized within the horror genre due to their focus on fear, survival, and violent encounters with animals.